-Alternatively, you could look at hiring a digital marketer, or if you’d prefer a more flexible route, browse hiring a digital marketing freelancer.
+Alternatively, you could look at hiring a digital marketing freelancer.

 9. Email marketing

 Hopefully, by now, you should have a successful online business.
 Now you need to nurture the customers that you already have.
 Email marketing can be a great way to do this and contribute towards a positive ROI, particularly for smaller businesses.
-You can reach wide audiences with communications that remain convenient, personal and relevant.
+Keep your customers loyal and engaged with communications that are convenient, personal, and relevant.

 The first step is to choose the right email service provider to carry out your CRM communications.
 Popular choices for small businesses include Hubspot and Mailchimp.
 You can start simply by just sending a monthly newsletter with engaging content from your blog or social media pages.